-Replication, sustainability, and improvement emphasize the extent to which efforts to implement SW-PBS can be replicated with sustained impact (Algozzine, B., et al., 2010, p.
+Replication, sustainability, and improvement emphasize the extent to which efforts to implement SW-PBS can be replicated with sustained impact (Algozzine et al., 2010, p.
 32).
 Missouri SW-PBS has answered the following questions to show evidence of replication, sustainability and improvement.

-To what extent did SW-PBS implementation improve capacity for the state/region/ district to replicate SW-PBS practices, sustain SW-PBS practices, and improve social and academic outcomes for students?
+To what extent did SW-PBS implementation improve capacity for the state/region/district to replicate SW-PBS practices, sustain SW-PBS practices, and improve social and academic outcomes for students?

-MO SW-PBS is fortunate that The DESE has continually committed strong support for implementation of evidencebased practices.
+MO SW-PBS is fortunate that The DESE has continually committed strong support for implementation of evidence-based practices.
 The DESE supports MO SW-PBS in many ways.
-Some of these include: 1) financing regional and state positions, 2) relying on the initiative as a State Performance Plan (SPP) improvement activity for numerous SPP indicators, 3) committing human and financial resources to support the MO SW-PBS Online Data Collection System, 4) promoting the initiative since 2005 through the actions of assistant commissioners (e.g., letters to superintendents, presentations to stakeholders, collaboration with Missouri Department of Mental Health to promote 3-tiered models across agencies), and (5) recognizing schools achieving exemplary implementation.
+Some of these include: 1) financing regional and state positions, 2) relying on the initiative as a State Performance Plan (SPP) improvement activity for numerous SPP indicators, 3) committing human and financial resources to support the MO SW-PBS Online Data Collection System, 4) promoting the initiative since 2005 through the actions of assistant commissioners (e.g., letters to superintendents, presentations to stakeholders, collaboration with Missouri Department of Mental Health to promote 3-tiered models across agencies), and 5) recognizing schools achieving exemplary implementation.
 The DESE has experienced the same challenges as most other state educational departments related to shrinking budgets and increasing expectations to demonstrate improvement.
 As such, The DESE has instituted the development of a state system of support (SSOS) to facilitate improved collaboration across initiatives and more efficient use of personnel.

 MO SW-PBS regional consultant FTE was decreased by 50% in 2011-2012, but all personnel positions were maintained through the training of the consultants in SSOS content.
-As the number of schools implementing at Tiers 2 and 3 increased, The DESE increased the FTE dedicated to training and technical assistance for schools at those tiers.
-In total, 32 personnel had the designation of SW-PBS Consultant across 25 FTE dedicated to MO SW-PBS work in 2016-2017.
+As the number of schools implementing at Tier 2 and Tier 3 increased, The DESE increased the FTE dedicated to training and technical assistance for schools at those tiers.
+In total, the DESE assigned 24.2 FTE to the MO SW-PBS work in 2017-2018, with this FTE distributed among 31 personnel across the state.
 MO SW-PBS is committed to assisting The DESE in furthering the SSOS work.

-Missouri SW-PBS School Counts by District
+Missouri SW-PBS School Counts by Districts